President Alice Gast

 Professor Gast’s academic interest is in surface and interfacial phenomena, in particular the behaviour of complex fluids.
 She has co-authored numerous scientific publications and a classic textbook on colloid and surface phenomena.
 She was a faculty member at Stanford University from 1985 to 2001, being promoted to full professor in 1995.
 She was also affiliated with the Stanford Synchrotron Radiation Laboratory.

-Professor Gast is a member of a number of UK and international advisory committees and boards including the Board of UK Research and Innovation; the Board of Trustees for the King Abdullah University of Science and Technology (KAUST) and the Academic Research Council for the Singapore Ministry of Education.
+Professor Gast is a member of a number of UK and international advisory committees and boards including the League of European Research Universities (LERU); the Academic Research Council for the Singapore Ministry of Education and the Mayor of London’s Brexit Advisory Panel.
 She was made a United States Science Envoy to the Caucasus and Central Asia in 2010.
 In 2012, she was appointed to the board of directors of Chevron Corporation.
-Professor Gast is Chair of the World Economic Forum Global University Leaders' Forum (GULF) and is also a member of the Advisory Board for the World Economic Forum Centre for the Fourth Industrial Revolution.
+Professor Gast is a member of the World Economic Forum Global University Leaders' Forum (GULF) and is Co-Vice-Chair of the Advisory Board for the Centre for the Fourth Industrial Revolution (C4IR).

-Professor Gast is an elected member of the National Academy of Engineering, a Fellow of the American Academy of Arts and Sciences, Fellow of the Académie des Technologies, France, and was a board member of the American Association for the Advancement of Science from 2006 - 2010.
-In 2017 she became a Fellow of The City and Guilds of London Institute.
+Professor Gast is an elected member of the National Academy of Engineering, a Fellow of the Royal Academy of Engineering, the City and Guilds of London Institute, the American Academy of Arts and Sciences, the Académie des Technologies, France, and she was a board member of the American Association for the Advancement of Science from 2006 - 2010.
 She has been awarded honorary degrees by the Universiti Teknologi Malaysia, the University of Notre Dame, the University of Pierre and Marie Curie, and the University of Western Ontario.
 In 2017 she received an honorary professorship from Tsinghua University.